liquid-labs/policy-staff/policy/staff/procedures/Terminate Staff.md

    1. Alert the manager that the user's old emails are incoming.
 TODO: provide advice for sorting and labeling; have requested feedback from test transferee.
    2. Head over to the [Data Migration Service](https://admin.google.com/ac/dms).
    3. Click 'Add user'.
-   4. Input the offboarding user's email and click 'Authenticate'.
+   4. Input the terminated user's email and click 'Authenticate'.
 You will need to authenticate with the password you created earlier and it will probably want to text you a security code.
    5. Allow the Data Migration service access to the account, and then copy the generated access code.
-   6. Back in the Data Migration service tab, paste the access code and enter the email address to which you want to send the offboarding user's emails.
+   6. Back in the Data Migration service tab, paste the access code and enter the email address to which you want to send the terminated user's emails.
 6. Transfer their Drive files.
    1. As Workspace Admin, goto to '[Apps -> Google Workspace -> Drive and Docs](https://admin.google.com/ac/appsettings/55656082996)' (TODO: verify link good)
    2. Select 'Transfer Ownership'.
-   3. The 'From user' is the offboarding user, the 'To user' is their immediate manager.
+   3. The 'From user' is the terminated user, the 'To user' is their immediate manager.
 7. Transfer Google Groups and Sites ownership:
-   1. As the offboarding user navigate to [Google Groups](https://groups.google.com).
-You can use a new tab in the igcognito windo we used for Takeout.
+   1. As the terminated user navigate to [Google Groups](https://groups.google.com).
+You can use a new tab in the incognito window we used for Takeout.
    2. For each group and site, select the group settings icon, and choose Membership and email settings, then Transfer ownership.
 8. To export + transfer contacts:
-   1. As the offboarding user, go to [Google Contacts](https://contacts.google.com/) > (left menu) Export.
+   1. As the terminate user, go to [Google Contacts](https://contacts.google.com/) > (left menu) Export.
 Select vCard for compatibility.
    2. Save the contacts file like:
    ```
    <year>-<month>-<email prefix>-<surname_given name>-contacts.vcf
    e.g.: 2021-07-jsmith-smith_john-contacts.vcf
    ```
    3. Save the file in the archive folder created earlier.
-   4. Email the contacts file to the offboarding user's manager.
+   4. Email the contacts file to the terminate user's manager.
 9. Once all the transfers have been completed, the user account can be deleted through the Google Workspace users page.
    * Set a reminder for yourself if you need to check on the account and confirm that all transfer and archival processes have completed.